healthybinary/ASO-Google-Play/README.md

 ## How to use
 Just Install the script and visit an app page and it will show up automatically.
-NOTE: You can control the element showing on the google play app by toggling the controls variable on the script.

-Made by Ayoub Fletcher with LOVE ❤️.
+Made by Ayoub Fletcher with LOVE ❤️, and special thanks for the amazing Tampermonkey team for creating such an awesome tool.